 Option Care Health Announces Secondary Offering of 13,000,000 Shares of Common Stock and Common Stock Repurchase

-/EIN News/ -- BANNOCKBURN, Ill., March 01, 2023 (GLOBE NEWSWIRE) -- Option Care Health, Inc. (“Option Care Health” or the “Company”) (NASDAQ: OPCH) announced today that an affiliate of Walgreens Boots Alliance, Inc. (the “Selling Stockholder”) has agreed to sell 13,000,000 shares of the Company’s common stock in an underwritten secondary offering.
+BANNOCKBURN, Ill., March 01, 2023 (GLOBE NEWSWIRE) -- Option Care Health, Inc. ("Option Care Health" or the "Company") OPCH announced today that an affiliate of Walgreens Boots Alliance, Inc. (the "Selling Stockholder") has agreed to sell 13,000,000 shares of the Company's common stock in an underwritten secondary offering.
 The Company will not receive any proceeds from the offering.

 Goldman Sachs & Co.
 LLC is acting as the sole underwriter for the offering.